AStange12/ai-final-agent-gaslight/README.md

 - 📚 **Retrieval-Augmented Generation (RAG)** – Allowing the agent to dynamically access and use external knowledge to support its responses (or confuse the user even more).
 - 🔁 **Agentic Workflows** – Exploring how AI agents make decisions and coordinate between tools, prompts, and documents to carry out tasks (even if poorly on purpose).

-The goal is to provide a fun, memorable, and hands-on learning experience that covers both the technical mechanics of building AI agents and the nuanced effects of prompt and tool design—no matter how chaotic the output may be.
+The goal is to provide a fun, memorable, and hands-on learning experience that covers both the technical mechanics of building AI agents and the nuanced effects of prompt and tool design, no matter how chaotic the output may be.

 ### 🎯 Project Goals